boychaboy/DSTC9-SIMMC/README.md

 # Situated Interactive MultiModal Conversations (SIMMC) Challenge 2020

-# Multi-task model with Finetuning End-to-End GPT-2
+## Multi-task model with Finetuning End-to-End GPT-2

-# This model can do all Task1, Task2, and Task3.
+**This model can do all Task1, Task2, and Task3**

 Requirements: